solivaquaant/hackthebox-write-ups/tier-1/README.md

-# Tier 1: You need to walk before youu can run
+# Tier 1: You need to walk before you can run

 ## Learning outcomes
 - Learn basic web exploitation techniques such as SQL injection, Server Side Template Injection, Remote File Inclusion and how to use Web/Reverse Shells.